 Walking contracts your muscles get blood flow and nutrients everywhere and releases antioxidants from your muscles and from your heart—healing the body.
 How many steps should you aim for?

-Not only will it help you burn off stubborn fat, walking more is just plain health.
+Not only will it help you burn off stubborn fat, walking more is just plain healthy.
 All-cause mortality rate and daily steps from a 2020 study:

 Get a step-counter, and aim for doing 7,500 steps daily.
 Once that becomes easy and predictable, which might take a month or two, then you can aim for 10,000 steps a day.

 I’ve found that a 10-minute walk will rack up around 1000 steps.
-So if you’re living a sedentary life, you might be getting 4-5k right now in your daily life.
-In that case, it might mean adding a 25-minute walk outdoors to your daily rhythm.
+You might get more steps in the same time as you’re likely shorter than me (I am 6 feet tall.)
+So if you’re living a sedentary life, you might be getting 3-4k right now in your daily life.
+In that case, it might mean adding a 30-minute walk outdoors to your daily rhythm.
 (Or a 15-minute walk in the morning and a 15-minute walk at sunset.)

 The good news is that something as simple as walking will help to build up your cardiovascular foundation—this will help deal with the pot belly.
 Once taking a long walk is easy, that’s when you can gradually push yourself with brisk-walking.
-Once a brisk walk is easy, you could consider doing more intense cardio workouts like sprinting or HIIT (high-intensity interval training) after.
+Once a brisk walk is easy, you could consider adding weight.
+You can wear a backpack and slip a 10 pound plate in it.
+Only if you’re feeling exceptionally good, you could look into doing more intense cardio workouts like HIIT workouts (high-intensity interval training).

-A sample workout plan schedule for a skinny-fat woman
+A sample schedule of a workout plan for a skinny-fat woman